TSABM/inbre-retina/README.md

 I've gone ahead and changed the file structure to a model,view,presenter structure commonly used for gui's.
 Most of the files are still not functional at all but the structure is almost where it needs to be.
 I'm working on the canvas class then the pen then the canvas view... and then the presenter...The addition of a presenter complicates things but it will probably help with dev stuff later.

 Met with dr zhang and went over what direction the project needs to go.
-Right no priorities include fixing the null file error, finishing rendering the canvas, implement drawing boundry boxes, and implement saving boundry boxes.
+Right now priorities include fixing the null file error, finishing rendering the canvas, implement drawing boundry boxes, and implement saving boundry boxes.
 The goal is to let someone have an ai approximate labels quickly and then let them quickly touch up the labels and box positions.
 Segmentation areas will be needed but should be done later.

 ## Day 12 6/12/24
 10:30 am - 3:30 pm